AadityaNair/DockerCI/README.md

 # DockerCI
-A Continuous integration system build using docker.
+A Continuous integration system build using docker as a part of Cloud Computing Course.
+- Team 13 (Project Id=2)